-Want a cheap and easy way to provide your kids with endless entertainment?
-Grab a couple of ropes and string up a backyard tight-rope!
+Making a tightrope was inexpensive and easy to set up.
+The backyard tight-rope activity provides the children with a ton of exercise and skill-building opportunities.
 I’m not kidding when I say this simple backyard tight-rope has provided hundreds of hours of fun and learning for my daycare kids over the years.
 Of all of our backyard activities, our tight-rope is one of the most popular by far.

 - two lengths of soft rope

 - two trees (or fence posts, deck rails etc.)

 Find two trees or fence posts or deck rails that are fairly close together.
 I’ve used a tree and a clothes-line pole to tie our ropes to.

 Step 2 – Set up the Lower Rope